pact-foundation/docs.pact.io/website/docs/getting_started/sharing_pacts.md

 * Provides webhooks to trigger actions when pacts change eg. run provider build, notify a Slack channel.
 * View diffs between Pact versions so you can tell what expectations have changed.
 * [Docker Pact Broker](https://hub.docker.com/r/pactfoundation/pact-broker)
-* A [CLI](https://github.com/pact-foundation/pact-ruby-standalone/releases) for encorporating the Pact workflow into your continuous integration process.
+* A [CLI](https://github.com/pact-foundation/pact-ruby-standalone/releases) for incorporating the Pact workflow into your continuous integration process.

 Most importantly, the `Pact Broker` allows you to easily decouple the release cycle of your `Consumer` and `Provider`, which is one of the goals of writing microservices in the first place.